 - What intentions can be implemented or improved with better usage of content marketing?
 There are a lot of examples that show how content marketing and its strategy can affect things: social media and email marketing, marketing automation, generation of leads, building traffic, conversions, technical and customer support, event marketing and more.
 Content marketing strategy affects them all.
 As a matter of fact, don’t just ask what organizational goals content marketing serves.
 The main trick is not to ask what goals can be achieved but to separate content marketing from other branches and integrate it into the overall strategy.

 - What standards and KPIs should be applied for success in content marketing?
 Despite some peculiarities of content marketing metrics, one should speak about it in a language common to business and marketing terms.
-As it is not a separate happening, one of the parts of a successful strategy is tracking ROI and content marketing ROI within the organization.
+As it is not a separate happening, one of the parts of a successful marketing data strategy is tracking ROI and content marketing ROI within the organization.

 - What structure of the organization is more interesting?
 Or it is better to ask how we can make sure that everything that concerns content marketing processes cooperates well with other marketing teams?
 Usually, experts say that there is a need to build a team that is devoted to it to some degree.
 As practice shows, it rarely happens, except in some big corporations.
 A team is more likely to focus on tasks better than on its role.